Griffith University 2021 Outstanding Alumni Awards

 5.1 Notification of Alumni Awards

-The winners of the Outstanding Alumni Awards will be announced and receive their awards at Griffith University’s Alumni Awards event.
-Details of the event will be published each year.
-The judging panels reserve the right to contact recipients in advance of the dinner to ensure availability and attendance.
+The winners of the Outstanding Alumni Awards will be announced and receive their awards at Griffith University’s Alumni Awards presentation.
+Details of the presentation will be published each year.
+The judging panels reserve the right to contact recipients in advance of the presentation to ensure availability and attendance.

 5.2 Finality of Decision